flutter/website/src/desktop/index.md

 macOS, or Linux platforms, or you can create your own.

 {{site.alert.note}}
-  **Windows support is live!**
-  For more information, see
-  [Announcing Flutter for Windows][], a free article on Medium.
+  Windows is fully supported as a development target.
+For more information, see [Announcing Flutter for Windows][].

+  macOS and Linux desktop app support is still beta-quality.
+Snapshots of their support are available on the stable channel, but we recommend that you use the beta channel for access to the latest features and bug fixes on those platforms.
 {{site.alert.end}}

 [Announcing Flutter for Windows]: {{site.flutter-medium}}/announcing-flutter-for-windows-6979d0d01fed

-## Beta snapshot for macOS and Linux in stable channel

-Windows support is now available on the stable channel!
-To make it easier to try out desktop support for macOS and Linux, a snapshot of Flutter's desktop beta are also on the stable channel.
-This means that you can easily try desktop support without needing to switch to the Flutter beta channel.

-{{site.alert.note}}
-  To compile a desktop application, you must build it **on** the targeted platform: build a Windows application on Windows, a macOS application on macOS, and a Linux application on Linux.
-  If you experience a problem that hasn’t yet been reported, please [file an issue][] and include "desktop:windows win/macos/linux"
-  (whichever platform is appropriate) in the title.
-{{site.alert.end}}

-[file an issue]: {{site.repo.flutter}}/issues/new?title=[desktop]:+%3Cdescribe+issue+here%3E&labels=%E2%98%B8+platform-desktop&body=Describe+your+issue+and+include+the+command+you%27re+running,+flutter_desktop%20version,+browser+version

 ## Requirements

+To compile a desktop application, you must build it **on** the targeted
+platform: build a Windows application on Windows, a macOS application on macOS, and a Linux application on Linux.

 To create a Flutter application with desktop support, you need the following software: